RasaHQ/rasa/docs/tutorial_basics.rst

 The bot actions are also events, and are specified by lines starting with a dash.
 The end of a story is denoted by a newline.
-See :ref:`stories` for more infos about the data format.
+See :ref:`stories` for more information about the data format.

 4. Put the pieces together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^